1. The act or an instance of exploring: "They went on an Arctic exploration to see the animal life."

-The ideal amount of global horizontal radiation that a location on Earth would receive if there were no intervening atmosphere or clouds; used as the reference amount to which actual solar energy measurements are compared: Extraterrestrial radiation, known as “top-of-atmosphere” (TOA) and abbreviated as ETR, is global radiation and is the sum of diffuse and direct radiation.
+The ideal amount of global horizontal radiation that a location on Earth would receive if there were no intervening atmosphere or clouds and used as the reference amount to which actual solar energy measurements are compared: Extraterrestrial radiation, known as “top-of-atmosphere” (TOA) and abbreviated as ETR, is a global radiation and is the sum of diffuse and direct radiation.

 extravasation (s) (noun)

 1. The release of blood or lymph from their vessels into the adjacent tissue: Not only did Janet bleed after hurting herself during the bicycle accident, but she also noticed an extravasation in her right arm, which was badly bruised.

 2. The emission of volcanic products, like ash and fumes, from the Earth: The soil resulting from the extravasation of Etna, one of the world’s most active volcanos, is very fertile and is used in agriculture; for example, in orchards and vineyards.